Kafka Replication to MySQL

 NineData’s data replication product has been commercialized.
 You can still use 10 replication tasks for free, with the following considerations:

-Tasks with a status of do not count towards the 10-task limit.
+Tasks with a status of Terminated do not count towards the 10-task limit.
 If you have already created 10 replication tasks and want to create more, you can terminate previous replication tasks and then create new ones.

-When creating replication tasks, you can only select the you have purchased.
+When creating replication tasks, you can only select the Spec you have purchased.
 Specifications that have not been purchased will be grayed out and cannot be selected.
 If you need to purchase additional specifications, please contact us through the customer service icon at the bottom right of the page.

 Log in to the NineData Console.

-On the page, click .
+On the Replication page, click Create Replication.

 tipWhen Message Format is Canal-JSON, you need to configure the mapping of the $.database and $.table fields in each MySQL database and table.
 For example, if you configure $.database as